rollover the hotspots to check the conditions

 Although a relatively healthy breed, Puggles can be predisposed to certain hereditary and congenital conditions that can adversely affect their health – as well as your family’s finances.
 Some of the conditions and illnesses Puggles are prone to include eye problems such as keratoconjunctivitis sicca and cataracts; as well as skin conditions such as atopy and demodicosis.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Puggle inherits more than just a love for active doggy dates, your pocketbook will be protected.